Northshore Council Advocates for all Children

 WSPTA's legislative platform is made up of three components.

 - Principles: Long-term legislative principles are separated into five overarching categories and are broader in scope.
 They allow members to advocate on many topical issues across the state.
-During the 42nd WA State PTA Legislative Assembly, the new principle, "anti-racism, anti-discrimination, anti-oppression," was added to the Safe and Nurturing Environments for Children and Youth category.

 - Resolutions: Long-term resolutions are available for members to help in their advocacy efforts both locally and at a state level and cover a wide range of topics to support children.
-During the 44th Washington State PTA Legislative Assembly, one new resolutions was adopted.

 Also Supported Issues (listed alphabetically):

-Find more information about all of these platform issues on the WSPTA Advocacy Page.
-Washington State PTA Resolutions Washington State PTA Legislative Principals The current legislative platform was decided at Washington State PTA's Legislative Assembly in 2022.
+Washington State PTA Resolutions Washington State PTA Legislative Principals The current legislative platform was decided at Washington State PTA's Legislative Assembly in 2024.
 PTA delegates from across the state came together to set our platform of legislative priorities for the upcoming legislative session in support of our shared vision of "Making every child's potential a reality." |

-2023-2024 Legislative Platform |
+2025-2026 Legislative Platform (updated 11/2024) |